grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

 ### Prepare the collector configuration file

-In the Grafana Alloy configuration file, you need to add at least two blocks: `pyroscope.write` and `pyroscope.scrape`.
+In the Alloy configuration file, you need to add at least two blocks: `pyroscope.write` and `pyroscope.scrape`.

 1. Add `pyroscope.write` block.